BAMresearch/NFDI4IngScientificWorkflowRequirements/exemplary_workflow/kadistudio/README.md

 # KadiStudio
-Implementation of the simple use case with KadiStudio. `KadiStudio` is a software component of the Kadi4Mat research data infrastructure, that is dedicated to model, visualise and execute scientific workflows using a GUI.
+Implementation of the exemplary workflow with KadiStudio. `KadiStudio` is a software component of the Kadi4Mat research data infrastructure, that is dedicated to model, visualise and execute scientific workflows using a GUI.

 ## Installation